 The Logitech G604 is quite heavy and won't be a good option for ultra-light gaming.
 There's also no way of significantly reducing its weight.

 This mouse is decently portable.
 Its body is rather big, but at least it can be used wirelessly, and you store the receiver inside the mouse.
 This makes it easier to simply toss it in a traveling bag.
+If you want a slightly more portable option, check out the small Logitech G603 LIGHTSPEED.

 The Logitech G604 has a great build quality.
 The mouse wheel wobbles and rattles a bit, but this might be due to its ability to tilt.
 Other than that, the materials feel solid and you have good latex grips on the top and thumb rest.